weedonandscott/evercas/README.rst

 ******
-HashFS
+EverCas
 ******

 |version| |travis| |coveralls| |license|

-HashFS is a content-addressable file management system.
+EverCas is a content-addressable file management system.
 What does that mean?
-Simply, that HashFS manages a directory where files are saved based on the file's hash.
+Simply, that EverCas manages a directory where files are saved based on the file's hash.

 Typical use cases for this kind of system are ones where: